Unee-T-INS/rdslint/README.md

 - [ ] general_log - whether general log is enabled
 - [ ] cluster_endpoint - so we know what the cluster endpoint URL is
 - [ ] backtrack - if we can back track and what is the window
-- [ ] cloudwatch - check whether logs are being output to CloudWatch
+- [ ] cloudwatch - check whether logs are being sent to CloudWatch
 - [ ] check [lambda_async](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Lambda.html) is present
 - [ ] check triggers are enabled
 - [ ] check innodb_file_format